-However, the cost of this treatment can be a significant concern for those without insurance.
-This FAQ aims to inform individuals about the cost of a 72-hour hold without insurance, available payment options, and other helpful details.
+Aside from the loss of freedom experienced, the cost of this treatment can be a significant concern for those without insurance.
+Let’s look at the cost of a 72-hour hold without insurance, available payment options, and other helpful details.

 What Is a 72-Hour Hold?